 2. Entry of Storyboard.
+A 4-H member (Junior, Intermediate, or Senior) may enter up to two storyboards from two different categories.
 Each storyboard must be created by the 4-H member.
 Fashion Storyboard layouts should include original illustrations and flats, as well as additional materials that have influenced their unique design.
-4-H members may choose to manually affix the pieces of their layout to their storyboard, or computer-generated layouts can be printed and affixed to the foam core or mat board.
+4-H members may choose to manually affix the pieces of their layout to their storyboard or computer-generated layouts can be printed and affixed to the foam core or mat board.
 All items need to be securely adhered to the board.
 It is the 4-H member's responsibility to affix all components of their layout for secure transportation.
+Participants are encouraged to bring story board(s) in sturdy protective/portfolio cases to prevent damage.